Carine, Western Australia: Politics

 Carine is a reasonably affluent suburb with many "mortgage belt" families and socially liberal voters.
-It consistently supports the Liberal Party at both federal and state elections where it is located in the Division of Stirling and Electoral district of Carine respectively.
+It consistently supports the Liberal Party at both federal and state elections where it is located in the Australian Labor Party-held federal Division of Moore and state Electoral district of Carine respectively.
 Prior to the district of Carine being created in 1996, the suburb was in the Electoral district of Marmion, and before that Karrinyup.